developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 ## Advanced Data Formatting
 DataWedge permits data acquired from barcode scanning, magstripe reading or other methods to be manipulated based on the data content.
 The Advanced Data Formatting (ADF) Process Plug-in can be configured to determine whether and how the data should be altered according to rules that perform actions based on specific criteria relating to the data itself.
 For example, a rule might be created to check the first four digits of any 16-digit number to determine if it's from a credit card affiliated with a specific bank.

->>> EDIT THESE:

-**Rules -** The ADF Process Plug-in consists of one or more rules.
-DataWedge formats the output data according to the first matching rule.
-A rule is a combination of criteria and a set of actions to be performed, upon fulfillment of the criteria set in the rule.
+**ADF Components**:

+**Rules -** The containers for one or more processing Actions and the user-definable criteria that trigger Action(s).
+All DataWedge Output Plug-ins can contain one or more ADF rules for the processing of acquired data.

-**Criteria -** Criteria can be set according to Input plug-in, symbology, matching string within the data (at the specified position) and/or data length.
-Received data must match the defined criteria in order for the data to be processed.
+**Criteria -** The triggers for taking a processing Action.
+Criteria can be set according to input type (i.e. only data from a barcode scanner), symbology (i.e. only Code39 data), and a specified string within the data (optionally at a specified position in the data string and/or of a specified length).
+Acquired data not matching all defined criteria will not trigger Action(s).

-**Actions -** A set of procedures defined to format data.
-There are four types of actions which are for formatting cursor movement, data modification, data sending and delay specifications.
-An action can be defined to send the first number of characters to the Output plug-in, pad the output data with spaces or zeros, remove spaces in data, etc.
+**Actions -** A set of procedures for analyzing, identifying and processing acquired data.
+There are four types of actions:

+	* **Cursor movement** (i.e. skip the first 10 characters)
+	* **Data modification** (i.e remove all spaces; pad the left side with four zeros)
+	* **Data sending** (i.e. output the last four digits)
+	* **Delay** (i.e. wait 50 ms before doing something)

 ### Configuring the ADF Plug-in
 Setting up Advanced Data Formatting is done in three basic steps: